The Top 10 Processes for HR Automation

 9. Safety Hazard/Incidents

-When an accident happens at work and someone is injured, there reports must be filed with the Occupational Safety and Health Administration, workers’ compensation systems and others.
+When an accident happens at work and someone is injured, reports must be filed with the Occupational Safety and Health Administration, workers’ compensation systems and others.
 Automating the incident reporting process can make it much simpler.
 The information can be quickly transferred from form to form and forwarded to the appropriate agencies.

 When people are newly hired, they often will not be eligible for benefits until after they complete a probationary period.
 Automating benefits processes can let human resources staff to immediately know when employees become eligible for benefits.
 The information can be updated to the person’s payroll and records automatically as well.

 It is easy to see why HR automation can greatly improve the efficiency of human resources departments as well as the entire company.
 Decreasing error rates, increasing productivity and motivation can help businesses to improve their bottom lines and to retain quality staff.
-HR automation means better HR management.
+Automated HR means better HR management.